Why Am I Confused About Salt?

-The confusion over salt’s effect on the body is prevalent as conflicting studies and mythologies abound.
-Is it good or bad?
 How much is too much?
-Is pink salt a fad or a healthier choice?
-And debates are just beginning about the kind of “salt” to which they’re referring.
-Here are some basics to make informed, healthy choices regarding salt intake.
+Is Pink Himalayan a fad or a healthier choice?
+And debates are just beginning about the kind to which they’re referring.
+Here are some basics to make informed, healthy choices regarding sodium intake.

-According to Dr. F. Batmanghelidj in his book, Water: For Health, for Healing, for Life, salt has many health benefits including:
+According to Dr. F. Batmanghelidj in his book, Water: For Health, for Healing, for Life, it has many health benefits including:

 • Stabilizing irregular heartbeats, contrary to the misconception that it causes high blood pressure